-If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we ever thought.
-Grocery shopping, remote working, team meetings, even socializing with friends over a quiz.
-So, why are so many companies failing to implement online onboarding for new hires?
+If the coronavirus pandemic has taught us anything, it’s that we can achieve more online than we thought: grocery shopping, remote work, team meetings, even socializing with friends.
+So, why do so many companies fail to utilize online onboarding for new hires?

-In this guide, we’re covering why and how to implement online onboarding at your company, to benefit your employees, your business, and your profits.
-Then, we round it out with a few tools that you can use to make your company more remote even beyond the onboarding process.
+In this guide, we cover why and how to implement online onboarding at your company to benefit your employees, your business, and your profits.
+Then, we round it out with a few tools you can use to expand your company’s remote operations.

 7 Benefits of online onboarding

-The employee onboarding process is the most fragile stage of the employment relationship.
-It’s also the most impactful.
-Twenty percent of new hires leave within the first 45 days.
-A solid onboarding process not only reduces this statistic, but it can also increase long-term productivity by over 70%.
+The employee onboarding process is the most fragile stage in the employment relationship.
+It’s also the most impactful; 20% of new hires leave within the first 45 days.
+A solid onboarding process not only reduces this statistic, but can also increase long-term productivity by over 70%.

-However, a solid onboarding or training process can be difficult to achieve, deliver, and maintain using manual methods.
-Online training changes this.
+It can be difficult to achieve, deliver, and maintain a robust process using manual methods.
+However, online training changes this.

-Online programs involve using online software and learning management tools to train new hires using a computer.
+Online programs use software and learning management tools to train new hires.

 Having your onboarding processes for different departments and roles compiled online also enables employees to learn and train in other roles, which is great for succession planning and cross-functional teamwork.

 Remote training allows you to create high-performing, multi-functional project teams, regardless of where employees are located.

 A unified online onboarding can help with cross-functional collaborations, because you can implement one basic onboarding process for all new hires before they branch off into their respective departments.